Noigrume/SearchEngine-ReactPHP/README.md

 # Search Engine Application

 This search engine application is built with a native PHP backend and a React frontend.
-It provides a dynamic user interface for searching and displaying results from a dataset.
+It provides a dynamic user interface for searching and displaying sorted products.

 ## Prerequisites